PrefectHQ/prefect/docs/concepts/deployments-ux.md

 The metadata fields are always pre-populated for you and are currently for bookkeeping purposes only.
 The other sections are pre-populated based on recipe; if no recipe is provided, Prefect will attempt to guess an appropriate one based on local configuration.

 You can create deployments via the CLI command `prefect deploy` without ever needing to alter the `deployments` section of your `prefect.yaml` file — the `prefect deploy` command will help in deployment creation via interactive prompts.
-However, it is useful for version-controlling your deployments and managing multiple deployments from the same project.
+However, it is useful for version-controlling your deployments and managing multiple deployments from the sa.

 ### Deployment Actions

-Deployment actions defined in your `prefect.yaml` file control the lifecycle of the creation and execution of deployments in your project.
+Deployment actions defined in your `prefect.yaml` file control the lifecycle of the creation and execution of your deployments.
 The three actions available are `build`, `push`, and `pull`. `pull` is the only required deployment action — it is used to define how Prefect will pull your deployment in remote execution environments.

 Each action is defined as a list of steps that are executing in sequence.